Managing Peak Travel Periods in Off-Airport Parking

 Look beyond reservation totals to arrival timing, stay length, return patterns, and where pressure will hit first.

-Use rate strategy to influence mix and behavior before conditions become strained.
+Apply pricing strategy to influence booking mix and demand behavior before operating conditions become strained.

 Coordinate Shuttle + Lot Operations